 When employers are asked which resume skills are the most important, the majority answer “critical thinking skills”.

 But what exactly are critical thinking skills?
+Which critical thinking skills are recruiters looking for?
 And how can you highlight them on your resume?
 Let’s find out…

-Here are six critical thinking skills that can strengthen your resume.
+Here are ten critical thinking skills that can strengthen your resume.
 Try to use them whenever you can.

 1. Questioning